willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 Thévenin's theorem looks like this in schematic form,

 ![Thévenin's theorem illustrated]({{ site.baseurl }}{% link i/thevenin22.svg %}){: .centered :}
-<p class="caption">On the left is a circuit made of any number of resistors, voltage sources, and current sources.
+<p class="caption">The top circuit is made of any number of resistors, voltage sources, and current sources.
 We select two internal nodes and mark them with little circles to define a port we care about.
 We draw the port so it pokes out the side of the circuit.
 We create a Thévenin equivalent "from the viewpoint" of this port.</p>

 ## When is Thévenin's theorem useful?